 How Do You Get Unpaid Rent After A Tenant Moves Out?

-When a tenant didn’t pay rent and left your property, you are going to be at a loss for how to proceed.
-In most cases, you will need to file for eviction and/or sue the tenant in small claims court to collect the missing funds.
-Keep in mind, however, that every state has its own specific guidelines on how to proceed.
+When tenants don’t pay rent and move out, you will be at a loss for how to proceed.
+In most cases, you must file for eviction and/or sue the tenant in small claims court to collect the missing funds.
+Keep in mind, however, that every state has specific guidelines on how to proceed.

-In Pennsylvania, for example, there is an official Landlord/Tenant Complaint Form that must be filed with your local court system to begin the process.
+In Pennsylvania, for example, an official Landlord/Tenant Complaint Form must be filed with your local court system to begin the process.

 Read up on your local laws and proceed from there to collect unpaid rent.